PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 > Can I get a spreadsheet of all affected customers?

-Another one that's definitely never been mentioned on any PagerDuty incident response call ever.
+Another one that's definitely never been mentioned on any GetYourGuide incident response call ever.

 An exec joins the call and wants to get a list of impacted customers.
 The problem is that in order to find that out, we'll need to take someone away from the effort of responding to the incident, at a time when we need them most.
 If you can spare the resources, then feel free to dedicate some to finding the information.
 But more often than not you wont have the resources to spare.
 So we can just tell the executive that.